Deronda Type F

-The Deronda Type F is an extreme performance, road going, track day car.
-It has been designed and developed by professional motorsport engineers and utilises racing car technology.
+The Deronda Type F is a road going, track day car.

-When former airline executive, Andy Round, wanted to create the ultimate performance car he contracted Racing Designs Ltd, of Buckingham, and sister company Fabrication Techniques Ltd to design and build the Deronda Type F to meet his exacting specification.
+When former airline executive, Andy Round, wanted to create a performance car he contracted Racing Designs Ltd, of Buckingham, and sister company Fabrication Techniques Ltd to design and build the Deronda Type F.

-Design features
+Specifications

 Racing Designs boss, Mark Taylor, came up with an exoskeleton car featuring a space frame chassis with wishbone suspension at each corner and push-rod operated coil-over dampers.
-Audi's turbocharged 1800cc 4-cylinder engine is mounted longitudinally behind the cockpit to achieve the ultimate in weight distribution.
-The engine is mated with Audi's 5-speed transaxle gearbox, as used in the Audi A4 and Audi A6.
+An Audi turbocharged 1800cc 4-cylinder engine is mounted longitudinally behind the cockpit to achieve better weight distribution.
+The engine is mated with an Audi 5-speed transaxle gearbox, as used in the Audi A4 and Audi A6.